 São Pedro de Moel to Óbidos - distance 67km

-Leaving São Pedro de Moel you will ride the cycle path heading south to Sitio da Nazaré and passing the entrances to the beaches of Pedra do Ouro, Vale de Paredes, Vale Furado and Praia do Norte, the famous beach where in 2012 the Hawaiian Garrett McNamara broke the world record for the biggest wave ever surfed, with 30 meters height.
-When you reach Sítio da Nazaré, a village perched on top of the cliffs that sit on the northern edge of the Nazaré beach and that has an amazing view over Nazaré, the beach and the ocean.
+Leaving São Pedro de Moel you will ride the cycle path heading south to Sitio da Nazaré and passing the entrances to the beaches of Pedra do Ouro, Vale de Paredes, Vale Furado, and Praia do Norte, the famous beach where in 2012 the Hawaiian Garrett McNamara broke the world record for the biggest wave ever surfed, with 30 meters height.
+When you reach Sítio da Nazaré, a village perched on top of the cliffs that sit on the northern edge of the Nazaré beach and that has an amazing view over Nazaré, the beach, and the ocean.
 This section will take you along the top edge of two small sierras giving you great perspectives over the Atlantic Ocean.
 After exiting Nazaré you'll have to face 2 hilly sections.
-This first will take up from the rice fields and along the the ocean to the old windmill.
-After going down you will pass by the amazing and sui generis São Martinho do Porto bay, an ocean lagoon cloistered by cliffs.
-Then, the second hill which is not as high as the first one, will lead you to Foz do Arelho beach and amazing Óbidos lagoon, here you cycle along the trails that surround it.
-From the Lagoon you'll have to head up to the medieval village of Óbidos where your hotel is located and where you can enjoy the medieval atmosphere of this beautifully preserved fortified village.
+This first will take up from the rice fields and along the ocean to the old windmill.
+After going down you will pass by the amazing and sui generis São Martinho do Porto Bay, an ocean lagoon cloistered by cliffs.
+Then, the second hill which is not as high as the first one will lead you to Foz do Arelho beach and the amazing Óbidos lagoon, here you cycle along the trails that surround it.
+From the Lagoon, you'll have to head up to the medieval village of Óbidos where your hotel is located and where you can enjoy the medieval atmosphere of this beautifully preserved fortified village.

 Óbidos to Peniche - distance 52km

 Leaving Óbidos you'll cycle along the lagoon gravel trails.
-Enjoy this flat ride with low traffic along this beautiful lagoon that will take you to Bom Sucesso beach.
-Afterwards you'll have to pedal the only hilly road of this section, going past a stone quarry and then leading you to Praia d’El Rei beach resort.
+Enjoy this flat ride with low traffic along this beautiful lagoon that will take you to Bom Sucesso Beach.
+Afterward, you'll have to pedal the only hilly road of this section, going past a stone quarry and then leading you to Praia d’El Rei beach resort.
 From there you cycle on a gravel trail along the farming areas close to the ocean before reaching Baleal beach and its little and unique islet.
-Your destination is Peniche, where your hotel is locate and here you can take some free time to enjoy the city and fort, not forgetting to try the fresh fish and seafood of this coast.
+Your destination is Peniche, where your hotel is located and here you can take some free time to enjoy the city and fort, not forgetting to try the fresh fish and seafood of this coast.

 Peniche to Ericeira - distance 73km